-India is a country in South Asia.
-It is the second-most populated country in the world (with over 1.2 billion people).
-It is the largest democracy in the world.
-Seas create most of the boundaries; the Indian Ocean to the south, and the Bay of Bengal on the southeast.
+Seas create most of the boundaries; the Indian Ocean to the south and the Bay of Bengal on the southeast.
 Additionally, India shares land borders with Pakistan, China and Nepal, to the northeast.
 The beautiful islands of Sri Lanka and the Maldives are close by, also gracing the Indian Ocean.

 The Indian subcontinent housed one of the world’s earliest civilisations.
 The oldest scriptures associated with Hinduism were composed here.
-Large-scale urbanisation occurred on the Ganges river in the first millennium BC, leading to the development of Buddhism.
+Large-scale urbanisation occurred on the Ganges river in the first millennium BC, leading to Buddhism’s development.
 In the 18th-century, the continent belonged to the Maratha Empire.
-In the 19th-century it fell under British Crown Rule.
+In the 19th-century, it fell under British Crown Rule.
 A nationalist movement soon began to emerge.
-Years later, under the leadership of Mahatma Gandhi, this led to India finally gaining independence in 1947.
+Years later, under Mahatma Gandhi’s leadership, this led to India finally gaining independence in 1947.

 By 2017, the Indian economy developed to be the world’s sixth most significant.
 Following market-based reforms in 1991, India became one of the fastest-growing economies and is now considered an industrialised country.
 However, India continues to face challenging problems with poverty, corruption, and public healthcare.

 As a nuclear weapons state and strong regional power, it has the second-largest army in the world.
 India is governed under a parliamentary system as a federal republic and consists of 29 states.